The-Animonculory/ASSOS/Readme.md

 ## Installation

-Installing ASSOS is relatively easy and even without nexus premum, it will be quick.
+Installing ASSOS is relatively easy and even without nexus premium, it will be quick.
 I don't recommend getting premium for a list this size.
 If you are updating the modlist, you can safely skip to the [updating section](#updating-the-modlist).

 ### Pre-Installation